Photon Propagation and Black Hole Imaging in Kruglov Nonlinear Electrodynamics: Conclusion

 The modification of Maxwell electrodynamics through nonlinear electrodynamics (NLED) has long been motivated by both conceptual and phenomenological considerations.
 One of the earliest realizations is the Born–Infeld (BI) theory, which extends the Maxwell Lagrangian by incorporating nonlinear corrections that regularize the electromagnetic field at high energies.
 The Kruglov model can be viewed as a natural generalization of this framework.
 Instead of a fixed square-root structure as in BI theory, it introduces a one-parameter family of Lagrangians governed by the exponent $q$.
 This formulation interpolates smoothly between Maxwell electrodynamics ($q=1$) and BI theory ($q=1/2$), while remaining well-defined for arbitrary values of $q$.

-In this work, we have investigated the optical properties of a BH solution sourced by Kruglov NLED, incorporating the effective geometry that governs photon propagation.
-We have shown that the parameter \(q\), which characterizes the nonlinearity of the electrodynamics, plays a central role in determining the behavior of null geodesics and the associated observables.
-We found that the Kruglov parameter $q$ induces systematic modifications to photon trajectories.
-Smaller positive values of $q$ enhance the deflection of light, while negative values reduce it.
-These effects originate from the modification of the effective photon geometry and persist across different observational signatures.
+In this work, we investigated the effective null geodesic structure associated with black holes in Kruglov nonlinear electrodynamics and analyzed its optical consequences.
+A key feature of this model is that, although the spacetime geometry outside the event horizon remains close to the RN solution for sufficiently small $\beta$, the effective geometry governing photon propagation can exhibit substantial deviations from the Maxwell case.
+We showed that the parameter $q$, which characterizes the nonlinearity of the electrodynamics, plays a central role in determining the behavior of null geodesics and the associated observables.

+Using the effective photon geometry, we analyzed null trajectories, photon spheres, gravitational lensing, black hole shadows, and accretion-disk images through fully numerical calculations.
+We showed that the parameter $q$ strongly affects the effective potential governing photon motion.
+In particular, smaller positive values of $q$ enhance the light deflection and increase the characteristic scales associated with the unstable photon orbit, while negative values of $q$ produce the opposite behavior.
+As a consequence, the image separation, magnification, and shadow radius systematically deviate from the corresponding Maxwell electrodynamics case.
+These effects persist across different observational signatures.

-We also observe the emergence of stable photon orbits outside the event horizon, as found in certain regions of the parameter space, highlights a nontrivial modification of photon dynamics induced by NLED.
+An important feature of the effective geometry is the appearance of stable photon orbits outside the event horizon for certain regions of the parameter space with positive $q$.
+These structures arise purely from the nonlinear modification of the effective photon geometry and do not originate from substantial changes in the background spacetime itself.
 Although the corresponding stability is defined at the level of geodesic motion in the effective geometry, these features have direct implications for BH imaging.
 In particular, the range of impact parameters supporting multiple photon orbits is reduced for small positive $q$, resulting in thinner light ring trajectories, while small negative $q$ leads to broader light ring structures.
-A more complete assessment of their physical viability, including dynamical stability and perturbative analysis, is left for future investigation.
+A complete analysis of the dynamical stability of these configurations, including perturbations beyond the geometric optics approximation and the consistency of the underlying field theory, is left for future investigation.